You are currently viewing How to Select Columns by Name in R?

 3.1.
 Select Columns Except List of Columns

-By using select() from dplyr, you can also drop columns from the DataFrame by Name.
-To drop columns, use - along with the columns.
-Not that it just returns a new DataFrame without the specified columns.
+By using select() from dplyr, you can drop columns from the data frame by specifying their names.
+To drop columns, prepend a minus sign (-) before the column names.
+Keep in mind that this operation generates a new data frame excluding the specified columns.

 # Select columns except name & gender